Primula rubicunda photographs

 Type specimen: Ludlow & Sherriff 2359 resides at British Museum (specimen BM000996908) and Royal Botanic Garden Edinburgh (specimen E00024517).

-Epithet: Named for ?
+Epithet: Named for the pinkish red flowers.

 Distribution: Tibet, China.